harshrief/webhook-repo/README.md

 3. `/events` route displays JSON data
 4. Frontend fetches and shows events live

+## 📌 Important Notes
+✅ This project demonstrates a Flask-based webhook listener for GitHub events.

+✅ It uses MongoDB Atlas to store push and pull request data in real time.

+✅ Ngrok is used to expose the local Flask server to the internet for GitHub webhook testing.

+✅ GitHub sends events to the /webhook route, which are processed and stored with timestamps.

+✅ Frontend (index.html + script.js) fetches events via /events and displays them live.

+✅ Tested with Python 3.10, Flask, and PyMongo.

+✅ MongoDB URI and credentials are securely managed using a .env file.

+## 📦 Deployment Checklist
+ Flask app connects to MongoDB Atlas

+ Webhook receives push and pull_request events

+ Events are stored and fetched successfully

+ Ngrok exposes the server publicly

+ UI shows latest GitHub activity

 ## 📺 Demo
 Watch the video: [Demo Walkthrough](https://drive.google.com/drive/folders/1GMvQAh-TPPHMRVadPHzWWz2Y_2dcRZjY?usp=sharing)